State-by-State Childcare Tax Credit Guide

 Official site: Virginia Department of Taxation

-Search for “childcare deduction,” “dependent care,” or similar.
-Use your numbers from the Child Care Tax Credit Estimator as a baseline to see how Virginia’s rules may differ.
+Search Virginia’s resources for “childcare deduction,” “dependent care,” or similar family-related terms.
+Use your numbers from the Child Care Tax Credit Estimator as a baseline to see whether Virginia’s treatment differs from the federal calculation or simply complements it.

 Washington